TopCleats.com Copyright @ 2022 All Rights Reserved

 - Minimal comfort and feel

-- Low durability levels- last no more than one to two seasons
+- Low durability levels- often last no more than one to two seasons

 Shoe manufacturers like Nike and Adidas have come up with synthetic leather shoes designed to feel and look like leather, and are waterproof.
 They are breathable, don’t need too much cleaning and don’t require breaking-in.
 However, it doesn’t offer as much ball contact feel as K-leather or natural leather offers.